 Carl Mirra, ed., Join Us?
 Testimonies of Iraq War Veterans and their Families, Oral History Working Group, HAW Pamphlet #5, 2006 (PDF, 437 KB).
 Also for sale as a 24-page pamphlet on newsprint, from HAW, Box 442154, Somerville, MA 02144.
 The following prices include postage: 1-4 copies $1.00 each, 5-24 copies 80 cents each, 25 or more copies 60 cents each.

 Conducting Oral History with Iraq War Veterans and their Families: A Brief Guide (Prepared by the HAW Oral History Working Group, April 2006) (PDF, 276 KB)

 HAW Pamphlet: Let History Judge.
 Asked how history would judge the war in Iraq, President Bush replied, “We won’t know.
 We’ll all be dead.”
-But the world already knows what Bush does not—the war in Iraq is a disaster.
+The ward in Iraq were a disaster; this pamphlet details why.
 (PDF, 214 KB), HAW Pamphlet #4.

 Jerry Steele, Educational Materials on the Iraq War and other war-related / social issues (August 2007)

 - Disc #1: Friday evening keynote speech by Howard Zinn, plus question-and-answer period